Selling Sunset's Christine Quinn Talks Us Through Her Incredible Home

 I don't know if I could've put it on myself, there are so many layers.
 But I placed it in my styling room, it's so gorgeous.

 Definitely.
 I'm very bubble gum pop on the outside but I'm dark on the inside.
-There are many layers to me.

-Definitely.
-I'm very bubble gum pop on the outside but I'm dark on the inside.
-There are many layers to me.
+There's many layers to me.

 “